We are a diverse group of residents in and near the City of Bayside, Victoria who want to learn about and conserve our local native fauna.

 All members agree to abide by our terms, including the Model Rules and our Code of Conduct.

-Back row: Denis Young, Geoffrey Daniel, Paul Foxworthy, Adam Burrowes
+Back row: Denis Young (former committee member), Geoffrey Daniel, Paul Foxworthy, Adam Burrowes

 Front row: Sally Eldridge, Anne Jessel, Elizabeth Walsh

 - Elizabeth Walsh

 - Adam Burrowes